elerch/aws-sdk-for-zig/README.md

 [![Build Status: Zig Nightly](https://git.lerch.org/lobo/aws-sdk-for-zig/actions/workflows/zig-nightly.yaml/badge.svg)](https://git.lerch.org/lobo/aws-sdk-for-zig/actions?workflow=zig-nightly.yaml&state=closed)

+**NOTE ON BUILD STATUS**: The nightly/mach nominated version of this currently panics under CI, but I have not yet reproduced this panic.
+Running manually on multiple machines appears to be working properly

 Current executable size for the demo is 980k after compiling with -Doptimize=ReleaseSmall in x86_linux, and will vary based on services used.
 Tested targets: